 It’s the same as with any other story.
 You need a cast of characters.
 An engaging environment.
 Throw in a resolution of conflict.
 And that all-important personal connection.

 When you associate faces with your organisation, it helps candidates to identify with the people behind the corporate façade.
 Find compelling stories from all types of people in the organisation.
 Include them in your website, not with a bland biography, but with a fun write up that lets the person’s personality shine through.

-Refer to your employees in social media.
-So rather than “today we’re running a training course” go for “here’s Helen in full flow training some of her favourite customers.”
+Refer to your employees on social media.
+So rather than “today, we’re running a training course” go for “here’s Helen in full flow training some of her favourite customers.”
 Look for ways to really personalise your company.
 We can guarantee a video of someone in your organisation talking to camera will generate a stack of interest.

 An engaging environment

 When you communicate about your company, let candidates see what it’s really like to work there.
 So yes, the physical environment is important, but also, it’s about the ethos of the place.
 Let’s say ‘caring’ is one of your values.
 Make this tangible with photos of your staff doing work in the community, talking head videos about how a member of staff has been helped by a co-worker, details of your mentoring scheme, and so on.